IRB Request and Approval Process For Western Carolina University

 Step 1: Take the Collaborative Institutional Training Initiative (CITI) online course.

-You may not conduct research at WCU without CITI training.
-Instructions for enrolling and completing the CITI training are found here.
-Take the “Social/Behavioral Research Basic Course” (or the refresher) ONLY.
+You may not conduct research at WCU without CITI training. .
+Take the “Social/Behavioral Research Basic Course” or the "Biomedical Research - Basic Course" ONLY.
+If you have previously completed the Basic Course, you may enroll in a Refresher Course.

 Keep a copy of your completion certificate for your records.
 DO NOT send the certificate to the IRB committee unless requested.
 Your completion will be automatically noted in the system.